A focal herniated disc may also be known by various other names including focal disc bulge, focal disc protrusion or focal prolapsed disc.

 At least it is better to know sooner rather than later.

-It took me 18 years to figure this out.
+It took me decades to figure this out.